 All in all, it takes a lot of guts to pop the question and ask your S.O. to move in with you.
 Keep in mind that moving is a life changing event and even small moves should be positive and celebrated.

-Whether you’re planning to move in with your belle or beau across town or across the country, let FlatRate Moving help!
+Whether you’re planning to move in with your belle or beau across town or try, let FlatRate Moving help!
 Request a free, no-obligation quote from us today.